Ikeda's conjecture on the period of the Duke-Imamoglu-Ikeda lift: Introduction

 \section{Introduction}

 One of the fascinating problems in the theory of modular forms is to find the relation between the periods (or the Petersson products) of cuspidal Hecke eigenforms which are related with each other through their $L$-functions.
-In particular, there are several important results concerning the relation between the period of a cuspidal Hecke eigenform $g$ for an elliptic modular group $\varGamma \subseteq SL_2({\bf Z})$ and that of its lift $\widehat g.$ Here, by a lift of $g$ we mean a cuspidal Hecke eigenform for another modular group $\varGamma'$ (e.g. the symplectic group, the orthogonal group, the unitary group, etc.) whose certain $L$-function can be expressed in terms of certain $L$-functions related with $g.$ Thus we propose the following problem: \begin{prob} Express the ratio $\displaystyle {\langle \widehat g, \widehat g \rangle / \langle g, g \rangle^e }$ in terms of arithmetic invariants of $g,$ for example, the special values of certain $L$-functions related with $g$ for some integer $e.$ \end{prob} For instance, Zagier \cite{Za} solved Problem A for the Doi-Naganuma lift $\widehat f$ of a primitive form $f$ of integral weight.
-Murase and Sugano \cite{M-S} also solved Problem A for the Kudla lift $\widehat f$ of a primitive form $f$ of integral weight.
-In addition, Kohnen and Skoruppa \cite{K-S} solved Problem A in the case where $\widehat h$ is the Saito-Kurokawa lift of a cuspidal Hecke eigenform $h$ in the Kohnen plus subspace of half-integral weight.
+In particular, there are several important results concerning the relation between the period of a cuspidal Hecke eigenform $g$ for an elliptic modular group $\varGamma \subseteq SL_2({\bf Z})$ and that of its lift $\widehat g.$ Here, by a lift of $g$ we mean a cuspidal Hecke eigenform for another modular group $\varGamma'$ (e.g. the symplectic group, the orthogonal group, the unitary group, etc.) whose certain $L$-function can be expressed in terms of certain $L$-functions related with $g.$ Thus we propose the following problem: